wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/47-report-by-defence-committee.md

 ---
+doc_date: '1966-01-05'
+doc_num: 47
+doc_order: 47
+naa_refs:
+- naa_barcode: 1160342
+  naa_control_symbol: 1965/6595 PART 3
+  naa_series: A1209
+  reference: '[NAA:A1209, 1965/6595 PART 3]'
-title: "47 REPORT BY DEFENCE COMMITTEE"
+title: REPORT BY DEFENCE COMMITTEE
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 9912
 vol_id: 27
-doc_date: 1966-01-05
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 47 REPORT BY DEFENCE COMMITTEE

-NAA:A1209, 1965/6595 PART 3

 Canberra, January 1966

 Top Secret

  ****

 British Defence Review: Report by the Defence Committee on Matters for Discussion between British, Australian and New Zealand Ministers

  _Introduction_

 At its meeting on 5th January, 1966, the Cabinet noted that the British Secretaries of State for Foreign Affairs and Defence would be visiting Washington on 27th January for further talks in relation to the British Defence Review and the problems which it was raising, and that the Secretary of State for Defence, Mr. Healey, would afterwards visit Canberra for discussions with Australian and New Zealand Ministers.

 2\.
-In a message to the Prime Minister received 31st December, 1965,1 relating to the Defence Review, and giving an account of the recent talks between the United States President and the British Prime Minister, Mr. Harold Wilson, stated:—
+In a message to the Prime Minister received 31st December, 1965,[1](#f1) relating to the Defence Review, and giving an account of the recent talks between the United States President and the British Prime Minister, Mr. Harold Wilson, stated:—

 > ‘It is essential that the total cost of our defence effort, both in financial terms and in terms of the burden on economic and manpower resources generally, should by 1970 be brought down to a figure within the economic capacity of the nation.
 Our Defence Review has confirmed our impression that we must reduce the burden and contract our commitments to some extent in order to meet the limits of a £2,000 million defence budget.
 But I made it clear that it is our intention to have a realistic and effective defence effort; that we intend to maintain our world role; and that throughout our Defence Review we had been concerned to maintain and to re-emphasize the concept of inter-dependence with the United States and our other principal Allies.’